hanwenzhang123/fullstack-note/README.md

 ```

 #### loadsh
-debounce / throtte -> web performance improvement
+Debounce and throttle are techniques to control how many times we allow a function to be executed over time.
 - debounce -> search bar (auto-complete)
 - throttle -> scrolling / resizing page
+- debounce / throtte -> web performance improvement

+debounce
-debounce - setTimeout, like we post comments everytime triggers a hard delay, reset the timer to 100 again
+- setTimeout, like we post comments everytime triggers a hard delay, reset the timer to 100 again
+- “group” multiple sequential calls in a single one.

 ```js
 func fetchAPI ... const debouncedFunc = _.debounce(fetchAPI, 100) //shorter than a 100
 onUserInput => {